n4xo-dev/solidurls/src/plugins/README.md

 # Plugins Folder

 Plugins define behavior that is common to all the routes in your application.
-Authentication, caching, templates, and all the other cross cutting concerns should be handled by plugins placed in this folder.
+Authentication, caching, templates, and all the other cross-cutting concerns should be handled by plugins placed in this folder.

 Files in this folder are typically defined through the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module,